kostya/myc/README.md

 ### Current status

 Alpha.
 But already powerful.
 All 3 backends work smoothly.
 4100 tests pass. mycc can compile [LangArena](https://github.com/kostya/LangArena) benchmark (230kb non-trivial C code).

-### Ultimate goal

-Beat LLVM (joke).
-Real goal: beat gcc :).
+Failed to beat gcc and clang in terms of compile time and speed, so I've cooled off a bit towards this project and take a break.

 ## Benchmark: